nicholaswilde/recipes/docs/desserts/butterfinger-ice-cream-pie.md

 ### Step 3

-Mix together softened ice cream and most of the Butterfringer crumble, reserving some Butterfinger to sprinkle on top.
+Mix together softened ice cream and most of the Butterfinger crumble, reserving some Butterfinger to sprinkle on top.

 ### Step 4